Lilyfield, New South Wales: Transport

-Lilyfield station, in Catherine Street, is served by the Inner West Light Rail.
-The station opened in 2000, using a disused goods railway line from Central railway station.
-The stop was the western terminus of the light rail until 2014, when the line was extended along the route of another disused railway line to Dulwich Hill.
+Lilyfield is served by the Inner West Light Rail, with a stop on Catherine Street.
+The station, situated on a former goods railway line, opened in 2000.
+The stop was the western terminus of the light rail until 2014, when the line was extended along the route of the former goods line to Dulwich Hill.
 Lilyfield was also the terminus of a tram line in the original Sydney tram system.

+The 437 bus service runs from Lilyfield with no stops to the Sydney CBD with travel time of 7 minutes.
 The 470 bus service runs from Lilyfield to the Sydney CBD via Glebe, Broadway and Elizabeth Street.
-The 370 service runs from Leichhardt to Coogee via King Street, Newtown.
+The 469 bus service runs from Leichhardt to Glebe.
 The 440 service runs from Rozelle to Bondi Junction via Leichhardt, Camperdown and Paddington.
 The 445 services run from Balmain to Campsie railway station, via Norton Street.
 Route 447 includes a diversion to serve the Lilyfield light rail station.

-The City West Link is a major arterial road, which is part of the A4 and crosses the Anzac Bridge.
+The City West Link is a major arterial road, which is part of the A44 and crosses the Anzac Bridge.
 It provides an alternative route to Parramatta Road for the Sydney CBD from Ashfield.

 Bicycle routes in Lilyfield include part of the regional east-west route from Parramatta to the Sydney CBD, along Lilyfield Road, the Bay Run path around Iron Cove, and the Whites Creek path, which provides a north-south route from Parramatta Road to The Crescent at White Bay.